-Load dirties straight into the dishwasher, this goes for everyone in the home old enough – ‘leaving stuff neatly near the dishwasher’ is NOT helping and does not get stuff clean.
+Make sure everyone in the household understands that leaving stuff neatly near the dishwasher is NOT helping and does not get stuff clean.

 8. Meal plan

 It may send a shudder, but meal planning works, it cuts down on brain ache when your bandwidth is maxed and it saves money.

 9. Cook double

 There is nothing more delightful on a tired weekday evening than knowing getting dinner on the table is as simple as defrosting something you made earlier.

 10. Slow cook

 Simply stick the ingredients in the slow cooker, set it and know it will be ready to serve that evening.

 11. Online supermarket shop

-12. Family admin
+13. Family admin